Scalloped Potato Breakfast Casserole

 • Top with more bacon, maple syrup, parsley, or scallions for added flavor.

-green onions, bacon, parsley, maple syrup
+green onions, bacon, fresh parsley, maple syrup

 • Each serving is a 3 inch by 3.5 inch rectangle.